Netherlands national rugby league team: History

 Rugby league foundation year was in 2003 where it has regularly being played since 2003 under the NNRLB and has seen small domestic growth along the way.
-The first rugby league club match was played between Te Werve Bustards (Den Haag) and touring Essex Eels.
+The first rugby league club match was played between Te Werve Bustards (Den Haag) and the touring side Essex Eels.
 After rugby league ceased in 2008 a new board the Nederlandse Rugby League Bond (NRLB) was entrusted to administer and grow the game in the Netherlands in 2009.

 The Dutch participated in 1989 Student Rugby League World Cup in England, against Australia, England, France, New Zealand, Wales, Ireland and Scotland.
 The first rugby league match in Netherlands was a preparation match for the tournament against the French Army side at the Royal Military Academy in Breda.
 While in the late 1980s they faced Toulouse to earn a 20 all draw.
 Having played their first international against Scotland A in Sassenheim only narrowly losing 18 to 22, introducing the Rotterdam Cup in 2004 with a 24–14 loss to Scotland Students and debut 24 to 14 win against Serbia.